bradcfisher/finch4alice/index.md

 | Linux    | ~/Alice3                                         |
 | Max OS X | /Applications/Alice 3.app/Contents/Resources/app |

-Finch 4 Alice has been tested against Alice version 3.2.5.0.0.
+Finch 4 Alice has been tested against Alice versions 3.2.5 and 3.3.0.
 Previous versions used a different type of installer and are not compatible.

 To download a copy of Alice for your environment, visit the [Alice website](http://www.alice.org/).